nus-cs2030s/2021-s2/docs/33-monad.md

 - `Maybe<T>` stores the side information of whether the value is there or not there.
 - `Lazy<T>` stores the side information of whether the value has been evaluated or not.
 - `InfiniteList<T>` stores the side information that the values in the list may or may not be evaluated.
-- `Logger<T>` stores the side information of a log describing the operations done on the value.
+- `Loggable<T>` stores the side information of a log describing the operations done on the value.

 These classes that we wrote follow certain patterns that make them well behaved when we create them with `of` and chain them with `flatMap`.
 Such classes that are "well behaved" are examples of a programming construct called _monads_.
 A monad must follow three laws, to behave well.
 Let's examine the laws below.